ManimCommunity/manim/docs/source/installation/windows.rst

 *******************

-As mentioned above, Manim needs a reasonably recent version of Python 3 (3.7 or above), and FFmpeg.
+As mentioned above, Manim needs a reasonably recent version of Python 3 (3.7 or above) and FFmpeg.

 **Python:** Head over to https://www.python.org, download an installer for Python 3.7 (or newer), and follow its instructions to get Python